 All Independent Directors have given declarations that they meet the criteria of independence as laid down under Section149 (6) of the Companies Act, 2013 and Regulation 16(1) (b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-In the opinion of the Board, the Independent Directors, fulfill the conditions of independence specified in Section 149(6) of the Companies Act, 2013 and Regulation16(1) (b) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+In the opinion of the Board, the Independent Directors, fulfill the conditions of independence specified in Section 149(6) of the Companies Act, 2013 and Regulation16(1) (b) of the SEBI (Listing Obligation16(1) (b) of the SEBI (Listing Obligation3 and Disclosure Requirements) Regulation3 and Disclosure Requirements) Regulation3 and Disclosure Requirements) Regulation3 and Disclosure Requirements) Regulation3 and Disclosure Requirements) Regulation3, 2015.